 Marrakesh medina – a chaotic mildew

 Marrakech is a buzzing city with about 800,000 inhabitants, red-colored houses and the medina as the pondering heart.
 The city is equal parts lively and charming and chaotic and overwhelming.

 Throughout the medina, there are almost three thousands stalls, in different souks (markets), each street with its own selling point.

 The Djemaa el Fna is the big main square and marketplace in the medina, with lot’s of food and juice stalls.
 It was too much and too noisy for me.
-I just wanted to get away from boys with snakes and chained apes, trying to catch Sixten’s attention.
+Especially as there can be a lot of approaching boys, that hands you (tourists) snakes and chained apes.
 But it should be a great place for inexpensive Moroccan traditional dishes in the evening!

 The farther away, you move from Djemaa El-Fna, the more local the feeling is.
 Still, it’s crowded and easy to get lost and that’s the feeling you need to embrace to enjoy Marrakech and especially the Medina.